miragejs/miragejs/tests/dummy/app/pods/docs/getting-started/upgrading/template.md

 ---

 You can always view the [full changelog](https://github.com/samselikoff/ember-cli-mirage/blob/master/CHANGELOG.md) to see everything that's changed.
-If you think this guide missed a critical part of the upgrade path, please [open an issue](https://github.com/samselikoff/ember-cli-mirage/issues/new) or [help improve it](https://github.com/samselikoff/ember-cli-mirage/edit/gh-pages/docs/v0.3.x/upgrading.md)!
+If you think this guide missed a critical part of the upgrade path, please [open an issue](https://github.com/samselikoff/ember-cli-mirage/issues/new)!